 Our prayer team meets Tuesday mornings at 8:45 AM with Pastor Susan via Zoom.
 This is a chance for our community to pray over various prayer requests that come in each week.

 If you would like to be included in the prayer list, please click to email your prayer request.

 Bereavement Support Group

-Death is painful but, you are not alone.
+Death is painful but you are not alone.
 This is a support group for anyone who has lost a loved one.
-Join us as we gather on Zoom with Rev. Susan Graham.
+Our next session begins September 12-Oct 17, 2022 in Pastor Susan's office.
 Register HERE.

 Stephen Ministry provides one on one care for people struggling through a difficult time in life—experiencing grief, divorce, job loss, chronic or terminal illness, or some other life crisis.
 Email Pastor , for more information.